-6.0 IMPLICATIONS FOR EMPLOYMENT, LEARNING & SKILLS
+6.0 POLICY IMPLICATIONS FOR CHILDREN, YOUNG PEOPLE & FAMILIES

-- 6.1 Children in families where their parents are in work are much less likely to be poor in income terms.
+- 6.1 We know that a child that grows up in poverty is more likely to do less well at school, have lower chances of getting a well paid job and is more likely to have poor physical and mental health during adulthood.
+Therefore, the strategy takes the view that tackling child poverty is everybody's business. - 6.2 The strategy is quite deliberately a child & family poverty strategy.
+This is because it is the firm belief of the steering group and the consultees that it is only by addressing poverty through a 'whole family' approach that we can help families make sustained progress out of poverty. - 6.3 Also, children in families where their parents are in work are much less likely to be poor in income terms.
 Also, paid employment can offer a sustainable route out of poverty for the longer term; because work is good for the physical and psychological health of parents and hence of their children.
-Finally, we know that children who grow up in workless households are themselves much more likely to be poor in adulthood. - 6.2 Therefore, as well as ensuring that there are jobs available it is vital that our residents are 'work ready' through learning suitable skills and knowledge and that barriers to employment such as transport, and affordable childcare are accessible to those in greatest need.
+Finally, we know that children who grow up in workless households are themselves much more likely to be poor in adulthood. - 6.4 Therefore, as well as ensuring that there are jobs available it is vital that our residents are 'work ready' through learning suitable skills and knowledge and that barriers to employment such as transport, and affordable childcare are accessible to those in greatest need.